We are proud of the:

-- Grade 3/4: Camp Jungai and Philip Island Coastal Retreat
+- Grade 3/4: Camp Jungai and Camp Rumbug

-- Grade 5/6: Cave Hill Creek / Sovereign Hill and Anglesea YMCA Camp
+- Grade 5/6: Cave Hill Creek / Sovereign Hill and Anglesea Coastal Forest Lodge

 Students in Grades 3 – 6 have the opportunity to attend an annual Ski Camp to Mount Buller.
 This camp, over three days provides students with the opportunity to develop their skills, build cross-grade relationships and for some, be challenged by a new experience.

-The Canteen Garden supplies fresh herbs and produce for our Canteen.
+The Garden is also utilised by our Sustainability Academy and supplies fresh herbs and produce for our Canteen.

 Bike Education, which is part of the Road Traffic Safety Program, is offered for all Grade 4 Students at the beginning of the year.
 The program is a sequenced set of safe and controlled riding activities which are regarded as the minimum necessary to teach children how to ride competently and safely on the roads.

 A constructive partnership between parents are teachers strengthens the learning experiences of our students and enables the application of learning in the real-world.

 Nightly home reading for all students forms an essential part of the Home Learning Program.
 All students also are provided a Mathletics subscription to support the development of fluency and proficiency in all areas of Mathematics.

 From Grade 3 onwards students are also required to complete other Home Learning tasks supporting and extending what happens in classrooms.

 In links provided here you will find supplementary ideas of Home Learning that all students can engage with, including a list of recommended Apps.